-It also shows that you’re responsible with your personal finances enough to keep your money in the bank.
-This is why banks require loan applicants, especially those with unsteady income such as freelancers and self-employed Filipinos, to submit their bank statement.
+It also shows that you’re responsible enough with your personal finances to keep your money in the bank.
+This is why banks require loan applicants, especially those with unsteady income like freelancers and entrepreneurs, to submit their bank statements.
 Having a bank account assures lenders of your capacity to repay a loan.

 Filipinos who don’t have a bank account (due to trust issues with banks and other reasons) have three types of lenders they can approach to borrow money: pawnshops, private or online lenders, and 5-6 lenders.

 Even if you fail to pay back the money, the pawnshop won’t run after you.
-It can sell your pawned item anyway to recover the funds.
+It can sell your pawned item to recover the funds.
 However, you run the risk of never getting your valuable back.

 You may try to contact private lenders—including those that provide online loans, fast cash loans, and payday loans—to ask if they lend money to people who don’t have a bank account.